 James D Packer John H Alexander Current Position Chairman Executive Deputy Chairman (commenced 1 December 2007): Mr Alexander's current employment agreement with Crown Resorts Limited has no fixed term.
 Fixed Remuneration Base salary: Nil. \$1,482,225 per annum The Chairman, Mr Packer does not receive any remuneration for his services to Crown.
 Mr Packer acts as a Director of Melco Crown Entertainment Ltd, a company in which Crown has a significant investment.
 Mr Packer does not receive a fee from Crown for these services.
 Superannuation Nil Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to \$17,775 per annum.
 Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Crown Perth facilities.
 Complimentary privileges at Crown Melbourne and Crown Perth facilities and superannuation Performance based remuneration Not applicable Mr Alexander participates in the 2014 Crown LTI.
 See further page 59.
-2014 Percentage breakdown of remuneration Not applicable Fixed remuneration (Includes voluntary and compulsory superannuation) STI LTI 100% 0% 0% Post-employment benefits Not applicable Nil Post-employment restraint Not applicable Crown may impose a restraint for various periods up to 12 months.
-Termination By Senior Executive: Not applicable 12 months' notice.
-By Crown: Not applicable 12 months' notice without cause; one month's notice for performance issues; three months' notice due to incapacity.
+2014 Percentage breakdown of remuneration Not applicable Fixed remuneration (Includes voluntary and compulsory superannuation) STI LTI 100% 0% 0% Post-employment benefits Not applicable Nil Post-employment restraint Not applicable Crown may impose a restra aint for vario ous periods up to Termination By Senior Executive: Not applicable 12 months' notice.
+By Crown: Not applicable 12 months' notice without for performance issues; thi incapacity.
 Termination benefits Not applicable Nil Payments made prior to commencement Not applicable Nil Directors' Fees Nil Nil

-Rowen B Craigie Current Position Chief Executive Officer and Managing Direct employment agreement with Crown Resorts Lim , , Fixed Remuneration Base salary: \$2,982,225 per annum.
-Superannuation Compulsory Superannuation Guarantee Contrib \$17,775 per annum. utions up to the maximum o contribution base, equating to Non-monetary benefits and other: Complimentary privileges at Crown Melbourne a arrangements for motor vehicle and superannua nobile telephone and salary sacrifice Performance based remuneration STI: A maximum of \$1,000,000, assessed by the Ch \$1,000,000 may be paid at the discretion of the that set out in Crown's business plan and repre Crown Board if Crown's p erformance substantially exceeds LTI: Mr Craigie participates in the 2010 Crown LTI as w vell as the 2014 Crown LTI.
-S ee further page 59.
-2014 Percentage breakdown of remuneration Fixed remuneration (Includes voluntary and compulsory superannua STI tion) LTI 122% 32% (54)% During the 2014 financial year, Crown reassess provisioning accordingly.
-This has resulted in a this, each executive who participated in the 201 LTI component of their F14 remuneration. reversal of amounts previou usly expensed and, as a result of Post-employment benefits Nil Post-employment restraint Crown may impose a restraint for various period s up to 24 months.
+Rowen B Craigie Current Position Chief Executive Officer and Managing Director (commenced 1 December 2007): Mr Craigie's five year employment agreement with Crown Resorts Limited will expire on 15 September 2015.
+Fixed Remuneration Base salary: \$2,982,225 per annum.
+Superannuation Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to 17,775 per annum.
+Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Croarrangements for motor vehicle and superannuation. own Perth facilities, mobile telephone and salary sacrifice Performance based remuneration STI: A maximum of \$1,000,000, assessed by the Chairma \$1,000,000 may be paid at the discretion of the Crow that set out in Crown's business plan and represents n Board if Crown's performance substantially exceeds LTI: Mr Craigie participates in the 2010 Crown LTI as well as the 2014 Crown LTI. .
+See further page 59.
+2014 Percentage breakdown of remuneration Fixed remuneration (Includes voluntary and compulsory superannuation) STI LTI 122% 32% (54)% During the 2014 financial year, Crown reassessed the provisioning accordingly.
+This has resulted in a revers this, each executive who participated in the 2010 CrowLTI component of their F14 remuneration. al of amounts prev iously expensed and, as a result of Post-employment benefits Nil Post-employment restraint Crown may impose a restraint for various periods up to 24 months.
 Termination By Senior Executive: 12 months' notice.
-By Crown: 12 months' notice without cause; one month's n notice to improve); three months' notice for incap · s (following least three months' Termination benefits Subject to the receipt of shareholder approval equal to 24 months' fixed remuneration in the imposition of Mr Craigie's post-employment re event of early termination of of his employment by Crown.
-The Payments made prior to commencement Nil Directors' Fees Nil
+By Crown: 12 months' notice without cause; one month's notice for notice to improve); three months' notice for incapacity. or performance issi ues (following least three months' Termination benefits Subject to the receipt of shareholder approval, Mr C equal to 24 months' fixed remuneration in the event imposition of Mr Craigie's post-employment restrain of early termination n of his employment by Crown.
+The Payments made prior to commencement Nil · - · · · Directors' Fees Nil